pytorch/TensorRT/README.md

 > Notes on running in lower precisions:
 > - Set precision with extra_info.op_precision
-> - The module should be left in FP32 before compilation
+> - The module should be left in FP32 before compilation (FP16 can support half tensor models)
 > - In FP16 only input tensors should be converted to FP16, other precisions use FP32

 ## Platform Support